 Can Orange Wine Go Bad?

 Orange wines can go bad when exposed to sunlight, heat, or vibrations.
 If they smell like vinegar, you should not drink them anymore.

 How Long Does Orange Wine Last When Open?

 After you open a bottle of orange wine, it lasts for about one week.
 You have to store it properly, though: Reseal the bottle and put it into the refrigerator.

-Because of their tannins and their medium to full body, orange wines pair surprisingly well even with savorier foods.
+Because of their tannins and medium to full body, orange wines pair surprisingly well even with savorier foods.
 Maybe not as fatty as a ribeye steak, but they can definitely stand roasts, all types of fish, savory sauces, stews, and cheese and meat plates.

 Wines made from aromatic varietals like Gewürztraminer, Riesling, or Moscato tend to be dry but feature sweet smells.
-This interesting combination is an excellent match for spicy food.
+This exciting combination is an excellent match for spicy food.
 Think of curry dishes, Korean kimchi, and meals from Indonesia or Thailand.

 - Skin Contact